Musiio-AI/tagging-sample/README.md

 # GUI Usage

-Executables are located in the 'windows' and 'mac' folders\
+Executables are located in the 'windows' folder\
-**Note:** The GUI applications are currently not supported on MacOS 10.14.6: https://discussions.apple.com/thread/250549297
+**Note:** The GUI applications are currently not available MacOS, but you should be able to build them yourself, instructions are below

 ## Tag Generation
 ![Tag Generation](https://github.com/musiio-user/tagging-sample/blob/patch-5/images/generate_tags_gui.png)